To ensure Karrakatta can remain open as the city grows, we must continue to make new spaces available.

 To find out if a family grave is in a proposed renewal area, please download the cemetery map and check against the location and grave number.

 If you don’t know the location or grave number, you can search the Cemetery Records to find this information.
+Please use button at top of page to conduct a name search.
 Your search result will indicate the renewal status of the grave that you have located.
 For further assistance contact MCB.

 War Graves (Official Commemorations) and Cemetery Renewal